Skip to main content

 TRKS vs CYLS – Why Space is Allocated in Tracks or Cylinders

-• On the mainframe, space is still allocated using TRKS (tracks) or CYLS (cylinders), not in KB or MB.
+• On the mainframe, till date space is still allocated using TRKS (tracks) or CYLS (cylinders), not in KB or MB.

-• A track is a circular storage area on one disk surface.
-A cylinder is a vertical stack of tracks across all disk platters at the same position.
+• A track is a concentric ring on a disk surface where data is written, and a cylinder is a set of tracks aligned vertically across all platters at a given arm position.

 Primary and Secondary Space Allocation